 One of my old computers runs Linux with GRUB as a bootloader.
-I use it from time to time, but one day the filesystem crashed and even
+I use it from time to time, but one day the filesystem crashed, and even

 fsck couldn’t repair it.
-I prepared USB stick with the new system, but I couldn’t boot from it – BIOS was restoring the booting order on every reboot.
+I prepared a USB stick with the new system, but I couldn’t boot from it – BIOS was restoring the booting order on every reboot.
 Moreover, ever since I installed GRUB, the shortcut to summon booting device selection stopped working.

 I had an opportunity to learn how to boot from USB using GRUB.

 I assume that you already have a bootable USB drive with your favorite Linux distro.
 If not, you can use a tool called Unetbootin to create a bootable USB drive.
 In this case, I use a Ubuntu distro.